 At the bottom of the page is a chart, showing the average temperatures to expect in different areas of the country, but please contact us for further information and advice.

-The best time to arrange a desert trip to the Sahara is between March and June or September and October, as the summer months get very hot and windy, and from December to February, it gets quite chilly!
+The best time to arrange a desert trip to the Sahara or Agafay is between March and June or September and October, as the summer months get very hot and windy, and from December to February, it gets quite chilly!

 3 – 5 nights: Marrakech with a day trip to Atlas Mountains/Essaouira